Ecodev/gims/docs/content/filter_set.rst

 Normally the list shouldn't be very long.
 You will see both "official" JMP water and sanitation filter sets as well as the eventual filter sets you have created.

 If the list is too long, start typing the name of the filter set in the search bar.
-Once it appears in the list, clic on the pencil icon to edit the record.
+Once it appears in the list, click on the pencil icon to edit the record.

 .. image:: img/filterset1.png
     :width: 100%